sananand007/R-projects/README.md

 	+ State conclusions to the fullest

-3. Added a Small tool to check MSE using R and Manipulate , with the Help of Coursera DS specialization *Using the Manipulate library to create the slider with R *Using ggplot2 to plot a histogram of the child heights data from the galton data frame
+3. Added a Small tool to check MSE using R and Manipulate , with the Help of Coursera DS specialization
+	+ Using the Manipulate library to create the slider with R
+	+ Using ggplot2 to plot a histogram of the child heights data from the galton data frame
+	+ Using Manipulate to calculate the MSE by calculation of  squared vertical distances for Parent's distribution using y = x(Beta), where Beta is the slope of the equation
+	+ Also demonstating what is linear fitting